alipouw13/spotify-workout-playlist/README.md

 # Spotify Workout Playlist Generator

+> **Disclaimer:** This project is ongoing and intentionally simple, designed to prove out core functionality.
+Features and code structure may change as development continues.

 A web app to generate custom workout playlists from your Spotify library and playlists.

 ## Features